uzergit/robloxstudiolaunchprotocol/README.md

-This is uselss if you didnt get sent this.
+This is useless if you didnt get sent this.